yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

     return None
 ```

-Check what is exactly the output type to extract the second blob which contains keypoint heatmaps.
+We want to check what is exactly the output type to extract the second blob which contains keypoint heatmaps.

 For checking the data type, implement `app.py` first, because the `handle_pose` function calling from `app.py` is much more easier for debugging.

 ## app.py

-Let's have a close look at the the first part of the `app.py` to understand the basic structure of the code and how should you implement TODOs.
+Let's have a closer look at the the first part of the `app.py` to understand the basic structure of the code and how do we implement it.

 ```python
 import argparse